Faustina K. Rehuher-Marugg

-Faustina K. Rehuher-Marugg is a Palauan curator and politician who has served as the State Minister of Palau since 2017.
+Faustina K. Rehuher-Marugg is a Palauan curator and politician who served as the State Minister of Palau from 2017 to 2021.
 She was Director of Belau National Museum from 1979 to 2009.

 Career

-Rehuher-Marugg holds a master's degree in Pacific Island Studies from the University of Hawai'i and the East-West Center.
+Rehuher-Marugg holds a master's degree in Pacific Island Studies from the University of Hawaiʻi and the East-West Center.
 She worked for as the Director and Curator of the Belau National Museum in Koror for thirty years between 1979 and 2009.
 During her time as a curator, Rehuher-Marugg promoted Palauan culture to regional and international organisations including ICOMOS and UNESCO.
 In addition to this, Rehuher-Marugg served in leadership roles in many Pacific cultural organisations, including the Pacific Islands Museums Association, the Pacific Regional Branch of the International Council on Archives, as a co-founder of the Palau Conservation Society, the Palau Resources Institute, and the Palau Chamber of Commerce.

 In 2009, Rehuher-Marugg resigned from the Belau National Museum after being nominated to serve as the Minister of Community and Cultural Affairs by President Johnson Toriblong; she was subsequently appointed to the role by a unanimous vote by the Senate of Palau.
 During her term, Rehuher-Marugg was successful in getting the Rock Islands Southern Lagoon recognised as a UNESCO World Heritage Site.
 Rehuher-Marugg left the role in 2012.
 That same year, Rehuher-Marugg was recognised for her contributions to the promotion and development of the arts, culture and history of Palau by the Legislature of Guam.

 In June 2017, Rehuher-Marugg was elected to serve as the State Minister in the Cabinet of Thomas Remengesau Jr, replacing Billy Kuartei.
 Remengesau commended her "wealth of experience in public service [and] the preservation of Palau's heritage and history".
 She was sworn into office by Judge Rosemary Skebong.

-In 2018 Rehuher-Marugg was instrumental in securing a $60,000 grant from the Australian government to support Palau's eco-pledge initiative where all visitors promise to respect the environment.
-The same year she represented Palau at the Pacific Island Forum, held in Nauru, where climate crisis was the focus of the agenda.
-In 2019 she led a delegation from Taiwan, including President Tsai Ing-wen.
+In 2018, Rehuher-Marugg was instrumental in securing a $60,000 grant from the Australian government to support Palau's eco-pledge initiative where all visitors promise to respect the environment.
+The same year, she represented Palau at the Pacific Islands Forum, held in Nauru, where climate crisis was the focus of the agenda.
+In 2019, she led a delegation from Taiwan, including President Tsai Ing-wen.
 In 2021 she negotiated a grant aid programme with Japan to the value of $4.8 million in order to enable the government of Palau to detect illegal shipping.